 Q: What are the presets on my Spider IV amplifier?

 A: The user presets and artist/song presets for the Spider IV can be downloaded from the Line 6 “manuals” section.
 There are the 64 user-programmable presets, over 350 Artist Presets, and over 200 song and effect-based presets.
 Be aware that the artist, song, and effect based presets cannot be saved in their current location, but you can modify and/or store these setting in one of the 64 user-programmable presets.
-See the PDF documents at the botton of this FAQ for the complete list of presets.
 If you would like to return your unit to the original presets, please perform a factory reset.

 Q: How do I perform a factory Reset on the Spider IV series amplifiers?

 A: Hold the “A” button as you power the unit on, then press the presets encoder once.

 A: The User, Artist, and Song Banks can be navigated by using the left/right buttons on the four-way selector.
 You can navigate through the banks once you are in the specific area using the up/down buttons on the four-way selector, then once you are in the specific bank you can access the individual presets by turning the presets encoder key.

 Q: What are the amp models on the Spider IV 75/120/150/150HD?